aurelatioukpe/Personals-Scripts/README.md

 ```

 This will load the changes made to your `.bashrc` file.
-Now you should be able to run the genmake script from anywhere in your terminal simply by using its name `genmake` ;)
+Now you should be able to run the genmake script from anywhere in your terminal simply by using its name `genmake`

+-Banned-Function-Checker

+Do the same as you do for genmake